-The Company has state tax credit carryforwards of approximately \$7.5 million (net of federal benefit) that will expire beginning in 2022 through 2028 and the Company has approximately \$15.6 million of state apportioned net operating loss carryforwards, which will begin to expire in 2033 and will continue through 2039.
+The Company has state tax credit carryforwards of approximately \$8.2 million that will expire beginning in 2022 through 2028 and the Company has approximately \$17.2 million of state apportioned net operating loss carryforwards, which will begin to expire in 2033 and will continue through 2039.

 The Company established a valuation allowance for the state tax credit carryforwards, in the amount of \$4.4 million (net of federal benefit) increasing income tax expense in 2017.
-In 2019, the Company updated its projections, releasing \$0.4 million of valuation allowance (net of federal benefit), but management continues to believe that results from operations will not generate sufficient taxable income to realize the remaining state tax credits before they expire.
+In 2018, management continues to believe that results from operations will not generate sufficient taxable income to realize certain state tax credits before they expire.
+In 2016, the Company reversed all of the previously recorded valuation allowance for state tax credit carryforwards in the amount of \$1.5 million, which was recorded as a reduction in income tax expense.

-Management believes that it is more likely than not that the Company's results of operations and its existing deferred tax liabilities will generate sufficient taxable income to realize the remaining deferred tax assets.
+Based upon expected future income, management believes that it is more likely than not that the results of operations will generate sufficient taxable income to realize the remaining deferred tax assets.

-The Company's 2015 and earlier tax years are not open for further examination by the Internal Revenue Service ("IRS").
-The IRS, at its discretion, may choose to examine the Company's 2016 through 2018 fiscal year income tax filings.
+The Company's 2014 and earlier tax years are not open for further examination by the Internal Revenue Service ("IRS").
+The IRS, at its discretion, may choose to examine the Company's 2015 through 2017 fiscal year income tax filings.
 The Company has various state income tax examinations that are currently in progress.

-Generally, with few exceptions, the Company's 2016 and later tax years remain open for examination by the various state taxing authorities.
+Generally, with few exceptions, the Company's 2015 and later tax years remain open for examination by the various state taxing authorities.

-As of January 31, 2020, accruals for uncertain tax benefits, interest expense related to income taxes and potential income tax penalties were \$5.1 million, \$0.4 million and \$0.0 million, respectively, for a total of \$5.5 million.
 As of February 1, 2019, accruals for uncertain tax benefits, interest expense related to income taxes and potential income tax penalties were \$5.0 million, \$0.8 million and \$0.9 million, respectively, for a total of \$6.7 million.
-These totals are reflected in noncurrent Other liabilities in the consolidated balance sheets.
+This total amount is reflected in noncurrent Other liabilities in the consolidated balance sheet.

+As of February 2, 2018, accruals for uncertain tax benefits, interest expense related to income taxes and potential income tax penalties were \$1.0 million, \$0.7 million and \$0.8 million, respectively, for a total of \$2.5 million.
+This total amount is reflected in noncurrent Other liabilities in the consolidated balance sheet.

-The Company's reserve for uncertain tax positions is not expected to be reduced in the coming twelve months as a result of expiring statutes of limitations.
-As of January 31, 2020 and February 1, 2019, approximately \$5.1 million and \$5.0 million, respectively, of the uncertain tax positions would impact the Company's effective income tax rate if the Company were to recognize the tax benefit for these positions.
+The Company's reserve for uncertain tax positions will not be reduced in the coming twelve months as a result of expiring statutes of limitations.
+As of February 1, 2019, approximately \$5.0 million of the uncertain tax positions would impact the Company's effective income tax rate if the Company were to recognize the tax benefit for these positions.